-My next step is to apply for one of the personal Rapid Rewards cards, which currently offer welcome bonuses of 65,000 points after spending $2,000 within three months of account opening.
+My next step is to apply for one of the personal Rapid Rewards cards, which currently offer welcome bonuses of 50,000 points after spending $2,000 within three months of account opening, and an additional 30,000 points after spending $10,000 within the first nine months.
 You could start with the Rapid Rewards Plus card that has an annual fee of just $69.

 Once you’ve spent the $2,000 necessary to earn the 65,000 point bonus on this card and the $25,000 to get the 100,000 point bonus on the business card you’ll have more than enough points to redeem for the Companion Pass.